jesshill/onish-computing-workshop.github.io/index.md

 ## Mixer

 Following the workshop, join us for a light mixer.
-Stay to meet other researchers across campus with similar interests or hang out and ask more questions.
+Stay to meet other researchers across campus with similar interests or hangout and ask more questions.

 ## Resources